How to Design an MVP for Your Startup

 Step 1: Defining the Problem and Target Audience

 "What" are you going to build and "why" are among the essential product development questions that go before the "how".
 A designer has to dig deep to better understand who this product is for and the reasons for which it's necessary.
+This is the essence of an MVP in product design.

 The designer hears out the decision-makers who requested the design and learns about the major concept, vision, objectives, and core requirements.
 Figuring out and identifying the target audience and its needs can help formulate the core problem that the solution should solve.
+This way, your product problem statement will clearly portray the essence of your idea.

 Step 2: Conducting Research